Nature conservation and environmental protection

 Separation of waste at source

-Every person in Norway disposes of more than 400 kg of waste a year.
-The people in many municipalities sort their own waste.
+Every person in Norway disposes of more than several hundred kilos of waste each year.
+People in many municipalities sort their own waste.
 This is called separating waste at source.
-We can sort some waste at home, and we can perhaps also hand in some at a recycling site.
+We can sort some waste at home and we can also dispose of some waste at a recycling site.
 There are waste containers for different types of waste at recycling sites.
-Many municipalities also have big recycling stations where we can hand in bigger things that we want to discard like furniture, washing machines, garden waste and paint tins.
+Many municipalities also have big recycling stations where we can dispose of larger items that we want to discard like furniture, washing machines, garden waste and paint tins.

 Food waste